SuhyunKimm/Milestone1_Group001/Software_Design_Document.md

-An user who follows a personalized meal plan to support his goal of building muscle while maintaining a balanced diet.
-He uses the system to find foods that meet his daily macronutrient goals, track his calorie intake, and ensure his meals are nutritionally sound.
-Customer first logs into the system where there is search functionality allowing the user to search for a specific food (eg: chicken breast, etc).
-Upon searching, the user sees detailed nutritional information, including calories, protein, fat, carbohydrates, and vitamins.
-He can filter these results based on his dietary needs, such as "high protein" or "low carb," and visualize the nutritional data in an easy-to-read format, helping him compare options.
-When a user selects food items, the system stores them in his daily log, allowing him to track his intake over time.
+An user who follows a personalized meal plan to support his goal of building muscle while maintaining a balanced diet.<br/>
+He uses the system to find foods that meet his daily macronutrient goals, track his calorie intake, and ensure his meals are nutritionally sound.<br/>
+Customer first logs into the system where there is search functionality allowing the user to search for a specific food (eg: chicken breast, etc). <br/>
+Upon searching, the user sees detailed nutritional information, including calories, protein, fat, carbohydrates, and vitamins. <br/>
+He can filter these results based on his dietary needs, such as "high protein" or "low carb," and visualize the nutritional data in an easy-to-read format, helping him compare options.<br/>
+When a user selects food items, the system stores them in his daily log, allowing him to track his intake over time. <br/>
 The data visualization tools also help him monitor his progress towards meeting his macronutrient goals for the day.<br/><br/>
 Functionality user must provide:<br/>
 Search functionality: <br/>users need to search for food items by name or category, the system must display detailed nutritional information, including macronutrients and vitamins, in a readable format.